makrai/notes/yogatama15-embed-hier-sparse-jmlr.md

   significantly faster than previous approaches, making it possible to perform hierarchical sparse coding on a corpus of billions of word tokens
-* Experiments on ... word similarity ranking, syntactic and semantic analogies, sentence completion, and sentiment analysis
+* Experiments on word similarity ranking, syntactic and semantic analogies, sentence completion, and sentiment analysis
   * outperforms or is competitive with state-of-the-art methods

 # Introduction

-* this work [is] based on decomposition of a high-dimensional matrix
+* this work is based on decomposition of a high-dimensional matrix
-  * contexts are words ...
-(Turney & Pantel, 2010)
+  * contexts are words (Turney & Pantel, 2010)
 * govern the relationships among dimensions of the learned word vectors,
   * hierarchical organization imposed through a structured penalty known as the group lasso (Yuan & Lin, 2006).
 The idea of
-  * regulating the order in which variables enter a model was first proposed by Zhao et al. (2009), and it has since been shown useful
+  * regulating the order in which variables enter a model was first proposed by Zhao+ (2009), and it has since been shown useful
-  * for other applications (Jenatton et al., 2011)
+  * for other applications (Jenatton+ 2011)
   * coarse-to-fine organization of words’ meanings often found in the field of lexical semantics (see §2.2 for a detailed description)
   * distributed nature of hierarchical concepts in the brain (Raposo+ 2012)